Jinwen-XU/ProjLib/README.md

 - projlib-paper
 - projlib-theorem

-When all these modules are finished, the documentation will be updated accordingly.

 Below are the old README.

 ---

 > **ProjLib** can be interpreted as "***Proj**ect **Lib**rary*" (in English), or as "***Proj**et **Lib**re*" (in French).
-> Personally, I prefer the later one.

 ## Introduction